kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## From Dependency Injection to an Executable Architecture Model
+## From Dependency Injection to an Executable Architecture Model { #from-di-to-executable-architecture }

 A Kora application starts from an interface annotated with `@KoraApp`.